georgeweigt/quantum-gates/README.md

 ./a.out
 ```

-The result is a histogram of probabilities for each eigenstate.
+The result is a list of eigenstate probabilities.